jonwaterschoot/Synthux-Simple-Touch-Plugdata/FX-Instruments/FM_bleepbloop_touch/readme.md

 - Left switch S09-OFF-S10 = on/off/on switch: **sequence length**
     - left 4 steps
     - middle: 6 steps
-    - right: 3 steps (:bug: acts as six)
+    - right: 3 - 8 steps (:bug: acts as six) TODO!
 - Rightswitch S07-OFF-S08 = on/off/on switch: **chance for randomizers** multiplier
     - down: 1/1 - no chance always on
     - middle: 1/2